ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 }
 ```

 The above code checks if the app has the CAMERA permission.
-If the permission is not granted, it requests the permission using ActivityCompat.requestPermissions, passing the Manifest.permission.CAMERA and the cameraPermissionRequestCode (100).
+If the permission is not granted, it requests the permission using `ActivityCompat.requestPermissions`, passing the `Manifest.permission.CAMERA` and the cameraPermissionRequestCode (100).
 When you re-run the application, you should see the following screen:

 ![img9](Figures/09.png)